Sports in Indianapolis: ABA and NBA Finals

 In both the ABA and NBA, the championship series is hosted by the two teams that have advanced to the round, as opposed to the event being awarded prior to the teams being determined, like the Super Bowl.
 The Indiana Pacers have brought a championship series to Indianapolis multiple times in their history.
 While still playing in the ABA, from 1968 through 1976, Indianapolis were a partial host of the ABA Finals five times.
 The Pepsi Coliseum hosted the first four, in 1969, 1970, 1972, and 1973.
 Madison Square Garden was the Pacers' home for 1975, which would be their last appearance in the ABA Finals.
 Overall, Indianapolis hosted 13 ABA Finals games, more than any other city.
 Despite the high level of success of the Pacers during this era and the high number of games, the championship series never ended in Indianapolis, instead always being closed at the alternative team's arena.

 Following the absorption of the ABA into the more established NBA, the Pacers began competing for the NBA Championship.
-Indianapolis has only hosted one NBA Finals, in 2000.
-This time, the games were played in Conseco Fieldhouse, the new home of the Pacers.
+Indianapolis has hosted two NBA Finals series, first in 2000 and again in 2025.
+In 2000, the games were played in Conseco Fieldhouse, the new home of the Pacers.
 The city hosted games 3, 4, and 5, with the Pacers winning the first and last of those games while losing the middle.
-Fittingly, the series was closed out in the other city, Los Angeles.
+The series was closed out in Los Angeles.
+In 2025, the games were played in the recently renamed Gainbridge Fieldhouse against the Oklahoma City Thunder.
+The city hosted games 3, 4, and 6; the Pacers won games 3 and 6 but lost game 4.
+The series was closed out in Oklahoma City.